 How do your product descriptions read after you’ve removed all the unnecessary fluff?
 If it still makes sense then the fluff didn’t really need to be there in the first place.
 By including the most important product info first, and streamlining the rest, your descriptions will be friendlier for mobile shoppers.
 And that’s a win.

-Even though descriptions aren’t a part of Etsy SEO, incorporating your best-performing keywords gives shoppers a sense of continuity for your listing.
-It’s also important because the first 160 characters of your item description are used to create the meta description for your listing page in search engines.
+It’s also important to remember that the first 160 characters of your item description are used to create the meta description for your listing page in search engines like Google.

 The meta description is the text shown under your page title on a search engine results page.
 And you guessed it, Google is taking notes.
 By using focus keywords in your listings title, tags, and description, you’ll improve your odds of ranking for a Google search with the same keyword criteria.